microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ### Extension-contributed chat participants

-You can install additional chat participants from either the VS Code extensions marketplace or from the GitHub marketplace.
+You can install additional chat participants from either the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode) or from the [GitHub Marketplace](https://github.com/marketplace).

-Chat participants contributed via a VS Code extension are client-side extensions with full access to the VS Code extension API surface.
+Chat participants contributed via a VS Code extension are *client-side* extensions that have full access to the VS Code extension API surface.

 Chat participants contributed via a GitHub App do not run on your local machine and must explicitly request access to your local editor context.
-After you install a GitHub App contributing a chat participant, the first time you `@-mention` the participant in VS Code, you will be asked to authorize its access to your local editor context.
+After you install a GitHub App that contributes a chat participant, the first time you `@-mention` the participant in VS Code, you are asked to authorize its access to your local editor context.

 >**Note**: To protect your privacy, your preference for sharing editor context with chat participants from GitHub App is saved on a per-workspace basis, unless you select 'Allow for All Workspaces'.